code-with-amitk/Code-examples/DS_Questions/Data_Structures/Graphs/README.md

 ## Graph
 - **What?** Collection of nodes/vertices with edges between some/all of them.
-Examples: Internet, City map, Person's Social Network, State machines
+Examples: Internet, City map, Person's Social Network, State machines.
+[Representation of Graphs: Adjacency Matrix, Adjacency List, Edge List](creation-represention)
 ```c
     0 ------- 1        //Nodes: 0,1,2,3
     |         |        //Edges ={01, 12, 23, 03}